fixstars/ion-kit/python/ionpy/module/macos/README.md

-Please include 3 dylib in this directory if you are using macos.
+Please include 3 .dylib libraries in this directory if you are using macos.
 ```
 macos
 ├──libion-core.dylib